yazeedobaid/my-laravel-setup/README.md

 ```

 #### Linting
-Linting Javascript and Vue components:
+The linting uses Javascript standard plugin along with ESLint Vue and Jest plugins.
+To linting Javascript and Vue components:
 ```
 $ npm run lint
 ```